eoinkelly/notes/ruby/what-makes-good-tests.md

         all the things it uses e.g. no magic introduction of variables
     * are the given, when, then stanzas clear within each test

+## *every* public method should have a describe block (not 100% sure about this)

+* even simple ones should be visible in the test output for the reader
+* what about super simple ones that don't need tests?
+    * ++ makes the tests be better docs
+    * -- not very high-value tests for checking correctness of the module
+    * ++ does make you think about whether that method really should be public

 ## what jobs do unit tests have?

 1. verify and demonstrate the class responds appropriately to the message with